Peter Fisher (priest)

-Peter Timothy Fisher (born 1944) is an Anglican priest.
+Peter Timothy Fisher (1944-2026) was an Anglican priest.
+He was prominent in activities of the World Council of Churches and Anglican-Roman Catholic relations.

 Fisher was educated at Durham University and Ripon College, Cuddesdon.
 He was ordained in 1969.
 After a curacy at St Andrew, Bedford he was Chaplain at the University of Surrey.
 He was Principal of Lincoln Theological College from 1978 to 1983; and Rector of St Michael, Houghton-le-Spring from 1983 to 1994.
 Fisher was Principal of Queen's College, Birmingham from 1994 to 2002.
 After that he was Vicar of St Peter, Maney from 2002 to 2010.
+He died on 16 March 2026.